tamjidhossen/JKKNIU-Helpdesk-Chatbot/README.md

 - 🏢 Campus facilities and services
 - ⚡ Fast response times with local LLM
 - 🔍 Context-aware answers using vector search
+- 📊 Optional LangSmith integration for monitoring and debugging

 ## Setup